Timing The Market Or Time In The Market Part 2: Revenge Of The Bargain Hunters

 Conclusion

 I find these results rather interesting.
 In contrast to my previous article on this subject, dollar-cost-averaging is decidedly not the runaway winner here.
 DCA comes away near the top in terms of total return, but loses a lot of ground when it comes to volatility and downside protection.
 Though it is evident that by spreading purchases around, one begins to mimic the performance of DCA, adherence to a simple set of criteria can be enough to outperform dollar-cost averaging on a risk-adjusted basis in many instances.

 The data suggest that buying high is probably worse than buying low.
 And while you probably knew that, the data also show, conversely, that unless you are buying at significant multi-year lows, you can expect your volatility to be higher than average.
 Beware, it seems, of trying to catch falling knives.

 The data also suggest that while DCA may not be the most optimal strategy to generate outsized risk-adjusted returns, it may be the most optimal strategy for most investors who wish to invest regularly and mechanically, without having to worry excessively about if their strategy is “winning.”

 It is notable that DCA, on a share-weighted basis, outperforms most lump sum purchases over a similarly weighted time, and therefore is one way of “beating the market.”
 Finally, while such a strategy might expose investors to increased volatility, the total returns of DCA remain difficult (in fact, nearly impossible) to beat.
 It thus remains a highly reasonable approach for most investors.

 That said, however, buying low can be a winner too, if strategy adherents are both a) willing to wait for the market to test lows of a great enough interval and b) if investors are supplied with sufficient patience and courage.
 Having recently tested BuyandHold2012’s mantra in another article, it bears mentioning that he hates buying near all-time highs, and prefers to buy at multi-year lows.
-The data suggest that he may be, in fact, right to do so, as the subsequent outperformance can be—if one is patient enough—sufficient to offset the effects of cash drag.
+The data suggest that he may be, in fact, right to do so, as the subsequent outperformance can be - if one is patient enough - sufficient to offset the effects of cash drag.

 And for investors who are more risk-averse, a portfolio weighted entirely in equities can be nerve-wracking; these data suggest that, depending on the strategy utilized, a cash balance may be a useful buffer and worth paying for.
 Holding out for bargains can be worth it, but only if you wait long enough.

-The chief question seems to be if the performance premium enjoyed by some of the strategies described here—or any strategy, really—is really all that valuable.
+The chief question seems to be if the performance premium enjoyed by some of the strategies described here - or any strategy, really - is really all that valuable.
 I doubt most investors who buy the S&P 500 index are the type to wait several years in between stock purchases and are willing to commit large wads of cash to those purchases with high conviction.
-Those who are probably enjoy large, outsize returns.
+Those who probably enjoy large, outsize returns.
 The rest of us who aren’t, though, probably end up making par, at best.
 If buying at 10-year lows were easy, most of us would be doing it by now.

 Finally: I’m not sure how to explain the outperformance of Teddy’s “T-bill” strategy.
 He makes a goodly number of purchases over time, and his average investment size is not an unreasonable one for retail investors with patience.
 And yet his strategy ends up performing well on basically all aspects: total return, volatility, and protection from downside risk.
-I’m not sure why it worked in this experiment, or if would work in most other instances.
+I’m not sure why it worked in this experiment, or if it would work in most other instances.
 That is perhaps worth exploring more in depth.

 Disclosure: I am/we are long SPY.